nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_05_transposes_permutations_spaces.md

 ## Vector Spaces

-- Space means a bunch or set of vectors

-    - It has to allow operation of vectors, i.e, it needs to be **closed under linear combination** which entails the following

-        - Addition of vectors

-        - Multiplication of vectors with scalars
+- A collection of vectors that is closed under linear combination makes a vector space.
+This entails

-    - If the application of the above mentioned operations keeps us in the set, then it is a vector space
+    - Addition of two vectors in the collection should result in a vector that is part of the same collection

+    - Multiplication of a scalar to any vector in the collection should give another vector in that collection

 - E.g. $R^2$ is a space of all two-dimensional vectors of real numbers

 - E.g. $R^3$ is a space of all three-dimensional vectors of real numbers

 - $0$ vector is present in all vector spaces